Our verdict

 Toebox durability

-The Revel series has always been praised for us as a dependable shoe known for its durability, and now it's time to discover if the seventh edition lives up to the hype, beginning with the toebox.
+We've always praised the Revel series for being dependable and durable, and now it's time to discover if the seventh edition lives up to the hype, beginning with the toebox.

 Indeed, scoring an impressive 4/5 in our first test with our Dremel tool, the Revel 7 is off to a fantastic start.
 From our perspective, it seems that this model is ready to maintain its momentum in the lab!